michelgrootjans/explaining-flow/readme.md

 ```

 ## My lightning talk
+I'd like to share a few simulations showing the effects of team flow.

-The following chapters show the different scenarios I run to illustrate the need to understand flow.
+These simulations show the different scenarios I run to illustrate the need to understand team flow.

 The stats we're interested in are:
 - **Throughput**: this is what is typically measured under the name _velocity_.
 It's the number of user stories finished per unit of time.
 - **Cycle time**: the time taken for each story from the moment it has been taken out of the _todo_ column until it reaches the _done_ column.
 - **WIP**: Work In Progress.
 The amount of user stories _in flight_.
 These stories have been started but are not done yet.

-### scenario 1: a single developer working on a predictable backlog
+ ### A single developer working on a predictable backlog
 In this predictable scenario, a single developer works on 50 stories.
 Each story takes exactly 1 day to complete.
 So we expect a throughput of `1` story per day.
 We expect a cycle time of `1` since each story will be in progress for exactly 1 day.
 This means that we'll have an average of `1` story in progress at any given time.

 **Input**